Molecular-lang/Molecular/README.md

 ### Getting Help
 - Check LLVM Bugzilla for known issues
 - LLVM Discord channel for community support
-- Stack Overflow with tags: [llvm] [clang]
+- Stack Overflow with tags: [llvm] [Molecular]

 ## Contributing
 Feel free to submit issues and enhancement requests!

 ## License
-This installation guide is available under the Apache License 2.0.
+This installation guide is available under the --------------------- (Coming briefly)